A Guide to the Probate Process in NSW

 To apply for probate, the executor must first gather essential documents, including the deceased person’s death certificate, the original will, and prepare an inventory of property.
 This documentation is submitted to the NSW Supreme Court, along with the probate application, which is a formal request for the court to acknowledge the will’s validity.

-The probate process in NSW can vary in duration, but it generally takes several weeks to several months.
+The probate process in NSW usually takes between 2 to 6 months to complete, depending on the size of the estate, accuracy of the application, and whether the court raises any requisitions.
 The length of time depends on the complexity of the estate, the accuracy of the application, and whether any requisitions (requests for additional information) are raised by the court.

 It’s important to note that in NSW, as per the NSW Online Registry and current regulations, there is an expectation to apply for a grant of probate within six months from the date of death of the deceased.
-Failure to do so without a valid reason can lead to complications and potentially delay the distribution of the estate.
+If probate is not applied for within six months of the date of death, the court may delay processing and require a written explanation for the delay, which can hold up estate distribution.

 Being an executor is a significant responsibility.
 The executor must follow the legal procedures set by the probate laws and the Supreme Court of NSW to ensure the deceased person’s wishes are honoured.
 This includes submitting an application for probate, managing the deceased’s assets, paying off the deceased’s debts, and eventually distributing the estate to the beneficiaries in accordance with the terms of the will.